 WWI Centennial: Archduke Ferdinand Is Murdered in Sarajevo

 The First World War was an unprecedented catastrophe that shaped our modern world.
 Erik Sass is covering the events of the war exactly 100 years after they happened.
-This is the 125th installment in the series.

 June 28, 1914: Murder in Sarajevo